 These multiple street names are all important, however, the official 9-1-1 name assigned by the Street Naming Authority is the Street Name that must be populated in the Road Centerlines layer for NG9-1-1 Location Validation and Emergency Call Routing purposes.
-A future version of this Wisconsin NG9-1-1 GIS Data Standard and Best Practices document is expected to contain an Alias Street Name Table.
-This future related table will allow an unlimited number of alias street names to be cross referenced to individual segments in the Road Centerline layer.
-The Alias Street Name Table will parse the alias street names into the same Street Name elements as used in the Road Centerline layer.
+To easily keep track of street name alias you can build a Street Name Alias Table.
+Documentation required to create a Street Name Alias Table is located in Appendix B | Street Name Aliases.

-Organizations with local CAD systems that can currently use related tables should consider developing an Alias Street Name Table now in a format that can be used by their CAD system, if time and resources permit.
+Organizations with local CAD systems that can currently use related tables should consider developing an Street Name Alias Table now in a format that can be used by their CAD system, if time and resources permit.
 More advanced CAD systems may allow alias street names to be parsed into the Street Name elements while others may initially only be able to handle a simple concatenated full street name.
-Any work done now would not be lost but be an important first step for development the future NG9-1-1 Alias Street Name Table.
+Any work done now would not be lost but be an important first step for development the future NG9-1-1 Street Name Alias Table.